Core CACREP/NCATE Objectives

 - Knows strategies and methods for working with parents, guardians, families, and communities to empower them to act on behalf of their children.

-- Understands the various peer programming interventions (e.g., peer meditation, peer mentoring, peer tutoring) and how to coordinate them.
+- Understands the various peer programming interventions (e.g., peer mediation, peer mentoring, peer tutoring) and how to coordinate them.

 - Knows school and community collaboration models for crisis/disaster preparedness and response.